Land-based Studies (Animal Care)

 - Stationery - you will be told about any specific items before you start the course

-- You will need to provide your own device/laptop for parts of this course, click here to find out more
+- You will need to bring your own device/laptop for this course, click here to find out more

-- Ensure that your Tetanus vaccination and any other appropriate vaccinations are up to date before commencing work with animals or in the countryside
+- It is recommended that your Tetanus vaccination and any other appropriate vaccinations are up to date before commencing work with animals or in the countryside

 - You may be eligible for funding.
 Find out more on our student finance page